gslewis/mlencode/README.md

 Configured by the ~/.mlencode.ini configuration file.
 Copy the mlencode.ini sample configuration file and modify as required.

+The main scripts contain basic documentation comments in perldoc format.

 Licence
 -------
 All files are public domain (2011)